-If this is your first time taking the ACT, consider choosing a TIR date and, of course, ordering the service.
-You'll find the additional information valuable if you take the ACT a second time.
+If this is your first time taking the ACT, consider choosing a TIR date and ordering the service.
+A copy of the test questions can help guide your preparation for taking the test a second time.

 The ACT